pikalover6/Wafl/README.md

 This will download and run wafl.

-If you would like to run it and not have install wine, run:
+If you would like to download it and not have install wine, run:

 sudo apt install wget && wget https://github.com/pikalover6/Wafl/archive/master.zip && unzip master.zip